JoinMarket-Org/joinmarket-clientserver/docs/USAGE.md

 Bitcoin Core is required to use Joinmarket; note that the node *can* be pruned.

+Note that if you compile Core yourself, it must have wallet support (the default), but does not need Qt.

 Configuring Joinmarket for Core no longer needs any `walletnotify` setting.

 In the `joinmarket.cfg` file described above, edit this section (comments omitted; do read them):